LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Baker.md

 ## Lore

 The Bree-land people were Edain who wandered over the Misty Mountains, found the land to be pleasent, and settled there for good.
-They were there before the Númenóreans, and were there after the kingdom of Arnor collapsed.
+They were there before the Númenóreans, after the kingdom of Arnor, and will be forever according to them.

 ## History
 - 1.7.3: